LibreCat/labslinks/README.md

 labslinks
 =========

 Provide your OA fulltext links to Europe PMC.

+For more information, see http://test.europepmc.org/LabsLink